Outage Index logo

 2. Search for recent reports matching the issue

-3. If you find matching reports, tell me I'm not alone and share details
+3. If you find matching reports, tell me I'm not alone and share details (how many people reported it, top comments/suggested fixes, link to the service profile)

 4. If no matches, ask me follow-up questions (error code, region, what I was doing, intermittent or constant?) then report the incident with full detail